heyquentin/nexus-backup-brute/README.md

 2. Change the wordlist location for the file1 variable
 3. Run it with python3

-Change ANSONE to ANSTWO if you like, or event change the command to RECOVER if you want.
+Change ANSONE to ANSTWO if you like, or even change the command to RECOVER if you want.